Siraj al-Din al-Bulqini: Moving to Cairo

 His father brought him to Cairo when he was twelve years old.
-So he sought knowledge and studied under the scholars of his time, he studied under Sheikh Al-Maidumi, Sheikh Shams al-Din, Sheikh Al-Isfahani, others and most prominently Sheikh al-Islam Taqi al-Din al-Subki.
-He was authorized to issue fatwas when he was just ten years old.
+So he sought knowledge and studied under the scholars of his time, he studied under Sheikh al-Makhzumi, Sheikh Shams al-Din, Sheikh Al-Isfahani, others and most prominently Sheikh al-Islam Taqi al-Din al-Subki.
+He was authorized to issue fatwas when he was fifteen years old.

 He surpassed his peers and colleagues, and the conditions of jurisprudence met in the correct manner.
-It was said that he was a “renewer of the ninth century AH”, and his elders and colleagues praised him as a young man, and the study of science ended with him in the countries of the earth.
+It was said that he was a "renewer of the ninth century AH", and his elders and colleagues praised him as a young man, and the study of science ended with him in the countries of the earth.
 Scholars and students came to him from every direction, and fatwas came to him from every side.

-Judge
+He married a daughter of the grammarian and jurist Abd Allah ibn Abd al-Rahman ibn Aqil.

+Career

 After his primary education in Egypt.
 He assumed several positions, including the fatwa of the House of Justice, and he travelled to Damascus and was appointed as a Mufti in the year 769 AH, where he worked for a short period, then returned.

-Teaching and students

 He has also served as a lecturer at Al-Azhar Mosque.
 He had a vast number of disciples that the entire Egypt following the Shafi`i school had Ulama who were either his own disciples or disciples of his disciples.